Nishanth19042003/Multi-Document-Agents/README.md

 # Multi-Document Agents
-Overview
+The Multi-Document Agents project introduces an intelligent system capable of interacting with multiple documents simultaneously, designed to meet the increasing demands for efficient, scalable, and context-aware document analysis.
+This project leverages modern AI technologies to extract, process, and synthesize insights from large collections of documents, allowing users to query and retrieve information seamlessly.

-Multi-Document Agents is an advanced AI-powered system designed to process, analyze, and interact with multiple documents simultaneously.
-This project leverages state-of-the-art natural language processing (NLP) and agent-based architecture to extract insights, summarize content, and provide intelligent responses to user queries across multiple documents.
+Key innovations include the use of agent-based architectures, which enable modular workflows where independent agents handle distinct tasks like retrieval, summarization, and query processing.
+The system is particularly useful for domains like research, business intelligence, and education, where handling and making sense of large document collections is critical.